femoiseev/patma-regex/README.md

 ```

 # Usage
 This library allows you to use destructive matching of groups in regexes in Scala-like way.
-Here I provide few examples (to run them, use virtualenv environenment described in the previous section):
+Here I provide few examples (to run them, use virtualenv environment described in the previous section):

 You can extract positional groups:
 ```python